younux/blood-donation/README.md

 # TODO
-User postgreSQL in development instead of SQLLite.
+Use postgreSQL in development instead of SQLite.

 # blood-donation-platform